 Download PDF →

-- Work backwards from your final deadline and decide which spreads to finish last.
-Then double-check your deadlines for the rest.
+- Work backward from your final deadline and decide which spreads to finish last.
+Then double-check your other deadlines.

-- Keep up with coverage reports (InDesign users, run your index) and ensure you are interviewing a wide variety of students, and not the same ones over and over.
+- Keep up with coverage reports (InDesign users, run your index) and ensure you are interviewing a wide variety of students.

 - Apply fonts, paragraph styles and headline packages consistently.

 - Every page or spread needs a folio.

 - Keep checking your school’s master calendar.
 Don’t miss photo ops.

 - Put your club picture plan in play.
 Enlist club sponsors by running dates past them and asking for club rosters.

 - ’Tis the season for portraits sections.
 Flowing portraits is easy.
 Ask your rep. Not to brag, but Herff Jones was the first company to offer portrait flow, so we know a thing or two about a mug or two.

 - Every photo and story needs a byline.

 - Rally the troops for your big sales push.
 Posters, banners, bulletin boards, staff-made YouTube commercials, staffers wearing sandwich boards, sidewalk chalk.
 All are fair game.